Plant

 Read more about Plant: Definition, Diversity, Structure, Growth, and Development, Ecology, Importance

-Other articles related to "plants, green, green plants, plant":
+Other articles related to "plant, plants":

-Famous quotes containing the words plants and/or green:
+Famous quotes containing the word plant: